LANDLORDS GUIDE: EARLY TERMINATION OF LEASE AGREEMENT

-- Notification Void: Your termination clause clearly defines expectations and procedure to follow for the lease termination to go into effect.
-Include language stating the notification is void if the process is not followed, vacated before the agreed upon date, unpaid termination fees and all other obligations have been met.
-If not, the attempted early termination will be considered breached and in voided, leaving the lease in its original status.
+- Notification Void: Your termination clause clearly defines expectations and procedures to follow for the lease termination to go into effect.
+Include language stating the notification is void if the process is not followed, vacated before the agreed-upon date, unpaid termination fees, and all other obligations have been met.
+If not, the attempted early termination will be considered breached and voided, leaving the lease in its original status.

 SHOULD YOU LET TENANTS USE THEIR SECURITY DEPOSIT?

-Your tenant will ask to use security deposit for their early termination fees.
-Afterall, security deposits typically consist of one-to-two months’ worth of rent.
+Your tenant will ask to use the security deposit for their early termination fees.
+After all, security deposits typically consist of one-to-two months’ worth of rent.
 Nearly the same amount as termination fees!

-Security deposit is intended for repairs to the rental unit that are beyond fixing normal wear and tear.
+The security deposit is intended for repairs to the rental unit that is beyond fixing normal wear and tear.
 You cannot know the final condition of the rental unit until the tenant has moved out.
 Then you can assess the condition on a move-out inspection.